The Verdict Is Yours

-The Verdict Is Yours an American courtroom drama that aired on CBS Daytime from September 2, 1957, to September 28, 1962, and in primetime from July 3 to September 25, 1958.
+The Verdict Is Yours an American dramatized court show that aired on CBS Daytime from September 2, 1957, to September 28, 1962, and in primetime from July 3 to September 25, 1958.

 Overview

 The Verdict Is Yours premiered on September 2, 1957, in the CBS Daytime lineup.
 The show was unscripted and featured real lawyers portraying both the attorneys and the judge.
 The defendants and witnesses on the program were professional actors who ad-libbed their dialogue, although they were given a general outline of what they were supposed to say.
 Sportscaster Jim McKay was the original reporter, providing commentary on the trials.
 He was succeeded in 1960 by newsman Bill Stout.
 The program aired weekly on CBS’ nighttime schedule in July 1958.
 The studio audience served as the jury.

 All the cases took place in Overlook, a fictional town.